-The charges of "monopoly" in the radio industry were nothing new by 1938.
+By 1938, the charges of "monopoly" in the radio industry were nothing new.
 For several years, both houses of Congress had been badgering the new Federal Communications Commission (established in 1934, replacing the Federal Radio Commission) to investigate the networks, and discover whether the networks were copping control of commercial broadcasting.
 In the fall of 1938, they got their wish, when the FCC opened hearings into the monopoly matter.

 The primary purpose of the investigation was to examine the physical setup of commercial broadcasting.
 There were 330 independent stations, while 340 stations were either affiliated with, or owned by the major networks.
 But while the independents had an estimated total maximum power of 190,000 watts, the network stations' total power added up to 2,800,000 watts.

 But the network's dealings with their affiliates brought most of the complaints.
 Among them:

 Even so, stations valued a network affiliation, for it brought big shows that built a faithful audience and attracted local advertisers as well as national spot programs.
 In addition, the empty hours could be filled by sustaining (unsponsored) programs that were free to the stations.